ryanflorence/wannabe-mvc/README.md

 5. The ability to run on our work server: CentOS 4 (?!) and PHP 5.1 (!?)

-Plenty of PHP frameworks met my wants none of them met 6 (nor should they.)
+Plenty of PHP frameworks met my wants none of them met my need (nor should they.)
 This framework sort of just showed up in textmate as I worked on a certain project.
 Whenever I have to work on out-dated servers, expect updates.

 In a nutshell, it's a great little tool for small sites that require a database on servers that can't be upgraded.